Hackstur/Readme.Template/README.md

 <!-- CONTRIBUTE -->

 ## 💎 Contribute
-Feel free to send us a message of any issue or if you wan a pull request.
+Feel free to send us a message or any bug <sup>🐛</sup> or if you wan a pull request.
 We'd love to ear about improve!.

 Please, have a look at the [Contributor Covenant][contributor covenant].

 <!-- TEAM -->
 ## 🏀 Team
-Me, and my pet... d｡ಠ_ಠ｡b
+Only me.

 <!-- LICENSE -->
 ## 🎓 License